 Process engineering is a diversified discipline designed to satisfy the needs of various processing industries including oil and gas and mineral processing.
 It encompasses new development, design, optimization and operation of sustainable processes for human needs, ensuring safety and protection of the environment.
-Process engineers process substances through biological, chemical and physical processes to produce useful products such as petrochemicals, gasoline, diesel, metals and alloys.
+Process engineers process substances through biological, chemical and physical processes to produce useful products such as petrochemicals, gasoline, food, pharmaceuticals, metals and alloys.

-Process Engineering at Memorial
+Process engineering at Memorial

 Our courses and research emphasize environmentally conscious engineering: the importance of development while conserving resources for generations to come.
-Students will study safe, sustainable development and learn about the important role in resource lifecycles.
+You will study safe, sustainable development and learn about the important role in resource lifecycles.

-- Process engineer
+- process engineer

-- Biochemical engineer
+- biochemical engineer

-- Engineering consultant
+- engineering consultant

-- Pharmaceutical engineer
+- pharmaceutical engineer